 You’ll need to know your way around the command line, and the basics of Android development too.

 Running the Android TensorFlow demo app

-The demo app is really three apps (the README has more info), but we’re going to focus on the “TF Classify” one here.
+The demo app is really four apps (the README has more info), but we’re going to focus on the “TF Classify” one here.

 TF Classify opens your camera, and classifies whatever objects you show it.
 The really mind blowing thing is that this works totally offline — you do not need an internet connection.
 I had a lot of fun with this.